Jane Seymour, 68, Stuns In Cleavage-Baring Silver Gown At The Cinematheque Award Gala

 Jane’s dress featured thin spaghetti straps and a glamorous long train with a unique detail.
 The edges of the train were trimmed with a stiff material that created a ribbon-like rim around the bottom of the gown.
 It was shaped into wave-like curves that trailed behind the actress.

-Jane Seymour’s eye-catching wrap dress hugged her curves in all the right places, and it included a high slit that showed off her shapely legs. she also wore jewelry befitting of a former Bond girl.
+Jane Seymour’s eye-catching wrap dress hugged her curves in all the right places, and it included a high slit that showed off her shapely legs.
+She also wore jewelry befitting of a former Bond girl.
 Jane’s accessories included a large sparkling choker featuring a diamond design.
 She also rocked a matching cuff bracelet and small bejeweled earrings.
 She completed her ensemble with a pair of silver high heel sandals with crisscross straps.

 Jane wore her layered auburn locks down with the slightest hint of a wave.
 For her beauty look, she rocked a pink lip and lined her upper and lower eyelids with dark eyeliner.